Margaret ‘Janis’ McCune of Santa Barbara, 1929-2016

 Born April 11, 1929, she was 86 years old.

-A funeral mass will be held Saturday, March 5, at 11 a.m. at San Roque Church followed by interment at Calvary Cemetery.
+Funeral Mass will be held at 11 a.m.
+Saturday at San Roque Church followed by interment at Calvary Cemetery.

 Born April 11, 1929, she was 86 years old.

-A funeral mass will be held Saturday, March 5, at 11 a.m. at San Roque Church followed by interment at Calvary Cemetery.
+Funeral Mass will be held at 11 a.m.
+Saturday at San Roque Church followed by interment at Calvary Cemetery.

+You are an important ally in our mission to deliver clear, objective, high-quality professional news reporting for Santa Barbara, Goleta and the rest of Santa Barbara County.
+Join the Hawks Club today to help keep Noozhawk soaring.

+We offer four membership levels: $5 a month, $10 a month, $25 a month or $1 a week.
+Payments can be made through PayPal below, or click here for information on recurring credit-card payments.

 Noozhawk is no longer accepting reader comments on our articles.
 Click here for the announcement.
 Readers are instead invited to submit letters to the editor by emailing them to [email protected].
 Please provide your full name and community, as well as contact information for verification purposes only.